 There really isn’t.
 At its most basic, you can make pimento cheese with shredded cheese, mayo, and diced pimentos, but from there, the sky is the limit.

-Even though there really is no one way to make pimento cheese spread, I think this version is pretty excellent.
+Even though there really is no one way to make this classic southern spread (or dip), I think this version is pretty excellent.

 Regardless, here are some ideas for additions you might enjoy: